surge-synthesizer/stochas/README.md

 Development is a lot easier with VSCode using the CMake extension.
 Simply point vscode at the root directory of the repo.
 It pretty much detects a cmake project and handles building without any issues.
 - Install C++ extensions for vscode
 - Install CMake Tools extensions for vscode
-- In the settings for CMake (settings/extensions/Cmake tools configuration) under Cmake: Install Prefix enter the path where you installed JUCE using Cmake (ie /desired/juce/install/dir if you followed above directions).
-Note that this seemed to be needed on Windows but not Mac.

 ### XCode